yyc12345/BallanceBlenderHelper/README.md

 ## Installation

-Put `ballance_blender_plugin` into Blender's plugin folder, `scripts/addons_contrib`.
+Put `ballance_blender_plugin` into Blender's plugin folder, `scripts/addons`.
 Then enable this plugin in Blender's preferences (DO NOT forget to configure this plugin's settings after first installation or updating plugin.).

+> **Note**
+After the version 3.3 supporting Blender 3.6 LTS, you should install this plugin in `scripts/addons`, not `scripts/addons_contrib` due to Blender do not support testing plugin anymore.
+If you still have old version in `scripts/addons_contrib`, please **DELETE** it **BEFORE** install the new version.

 ## Feature Introduction